pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 In this migration you'll do the following:

-- Using Git, clone your existing site locally
+- Use Git to clone your existing site locally
 - Create a new Drupal 9 development site on Pantheon, and clone it locally

 Working locally across both the existing and new site codebases, you'll: